sutta » dn » Dīgha Nikāya 9

 “yasmiṁ, bhante, samaye oḷāriko attapaṭilābho hoti, moghassa tasmiṁ samaye manomayo attapaṭilābho hoti, mogho arūpo attapaṭilābho hoti;

-“Sir, while in a substantial reincarnation, are the mind-made and formless reincarnations fictitious,
+“Sir, when reincarnated in a solid life-form, are the mind-made and formless life-forms fictitious,

 oḷāriko vāssa attapaṭilābho tasmiṁ samaye sacco hoti.